Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 "I wish all of you happy isolated birthday."

-To people feeling nervous about being pregnant, Ardern said that was understandable and said to make sure to be extra cautious and touch base with your GP.
+Ardern said those feeling nervous about being pregnant should be extra cautious and touch base with their GP.

-Today's new case number wasn't a significant increase on yesterday's figure, but Director of Civil Defence Emergency Management Sarah Stuart-Black said the Government still expected the total number to continue to climb for some days.
+Today's new cases weren't a significant increase on yesterday's figure, but director of Civil Defence Emergency Management Sarah Stuart-Black at the 1pm update said the Government still expected the total number to continue to climb for some days.

-She could not say what hospitals the two people in intensive care were in.
-The others were hospitalised in Wellington (three), Nelson (two), Whangārei (two) and one each in Auckland, Waikato, Taranaki, Dunedin and Greymouth.
+She could not say what hospitals the two people in intensive care were in, but patients were in Wellington (three), Nelson (two), Whangārei (two) and one each in Auckland, Waikato, Taranaki, Dunedin and Greymouth.

 Stuart-Black said there were five known "clusters" of people with coronavirus in New Zealand.